txt/mase/READING.md

 Notes:

 + By _summarize parts_ we mean write 500 to 1000 words  on text:
-    + Starting with  a clear reference to the paper
+    + Starting with  a clear reference to the paper.
+      + e.g. Tim Menzies, Burak Turhan, Ayse Bener, Gregory Gay, Bojan Cukic, and Yue Jiang.
+2008.
+	         Implications of ceiling effects in defect predictors.
+In Proceedings of the 4th international workshop on Predictor models in software engineering (PROMISE '08).
     + Write down the four most important keywords in the paper, plus a two line definition of each.
-    + Offer very brief notes on any half dozen of the items listed  as 1 to 19 (above).
+    + Offer very brief notes on any four  of the items listed  as 1 to 19 (above).
+    + Write down three ways the paper could be improved.
 	+ For Two,Three,Four, etc also comment on the connection to the other papers.
     + Do you know how long 1000 words is?
 About as long as this page.
 So you want to write something half this size.
 	+ You goal is being able to generate such a summary in thirty minutes: